5

 – hotpaw2

-Dec 17, 2020 at 17:41
+Commented Dec 17, 2020 at 17:41

-• $\begingroup$ I'm sorry but I don't understand how a sinusoid can be "comb-like" in any way, when the quadrature components would have any offset other than 90 degrees ("quadrature"), or what 2 different sets of times we are talking about. $\endgroup$ Dec 17, 2020 at 19:55
+• $\begingroup$ I'm sorry but I don't understand how a sinusoid can be "comb-like" in any way, when the quadrature components would have any offset other than 90 degrees ("quadrature"), or what 2 different sets of times we are talking about. $\endgroup$ Commented Dec 17, 2020 at 19:55

 • $\begingroup$ At all zero crossings, a sinusoidal input to a mixer causes zero output.
 And very diminished output near those zero crossings as well.
 What's non comb-like about a continuous periodic sequence of zero crossings.
 And the more common Tayloe mixers in most QRP SDRs use square waves, not sinusoids. $\endgroup$